-All signs, whether ESCAPE ROUTE SIGNS or MANDATORY SIGNS are required to comply with SI 341 The Health & Safety (Safety Signs and Signals) Regulations 1996.
+All signs, whether ESCAPE ROUTE SIGNS or MANDATORY FIRE SAFETY NOTICES are required to comply with SI 341 The Health & Safety (Safety Signs and Signals) Regulations 1996.

-BS 5499:4: 2000 Safety signs, including fire safety signs - Code of Practice for escape route signing and 5499:5: 2002 Signs with specific safety meanings satisfy these requirements.
+BS 5499:4: 2000 Safety signs, including fire safety signs - Code of Practice for escape route signing and 5499:5: 2002 Signs with specific safety meanings or BS ISO 7010 Registered safety signs satisfy these requirements.
 Used in conjunction with a formal risk assessment, these signs will satisfy all requirements under Building, and Health and Safety Regulations and Legislation.

-Signs with specific safety meanings in the form of three dimensional arrows or appropriate designated signs with supplementary text e.g. "Push bar to open", "Push pad to open", are required to be displayed where panic or emergency exit devices claim compliance with BS EN 1125: 1998 Building hardware - Panic exit devices operated by a horizontal bar - Requirements and test methods or BS EN 179: 1998 Building hardware - Emergency exit devices operated by a lever handle or push pad - Requirements and test methods.
+Signs with specific safety meanings in the form of three dimensional arrows or appropriate designated signs with supplementary text e.g. "Push bar to open", "Push pad to open", are required to be displayed where panic or emergency exit devices claim compliance with BS EN 1125: 1998 Building hardware - Panic exit devices operated by a horizontal bar - Requirements and test methods or BS EN 179: 1998 Building hardware -Emergency exit devices operated by a lever handle or push pad - Requirements and test methods.